 Dr. Thomas Jung (TJ)

-has more than 20 years of experience in plant pathology and is one of the most renowned Phytophthora experts in the world.
+has more than 25 years of experience in plant pathology and is one of the most renowned Phytophthora experts in the world.
 He was awarded the Arnold-Sommerfeld Award of the Bavarian Academy of Sciences.
 Through his scientific career TJ has studied the diversity, ecology, pathogenicity and evolution of Phytophthora species, their impacts on natural and semi-natural ecosystems, their pathways and possible management and control options for Phytophthora diseases.
-His major scientific achievements were (1) the first evidences of Phytophthora species being involved in widespread forest declines in Europe; (2) the development of new methods for the isolation of Phytophthora spp. and for the assessment of fine root damages; (3) the coordination of the largest forest disease survey in European history (Alnus mortality in Bavaria) which showed for the first time the importance of the nursery pathway in spread of Phytophthora spp. to natural ecosystems; (4) first demonstration of the interaction between invasive Phytophthora pathogens and climatic extremes triggering a large-scale epidemic forest decline (Fagus sylvatica); (5) the detection and description of more than 30 new Phytophthora species.
+His major scientific achievements were (1) the first evidences of Phytophthora species being involved in widespread forest declines in Europe; (2) the development of new methods for the isolation of Phytophthora spp. and for the assessment of fine root damages; (3) the coordination of the largest forest disease survey in European history (Alnus mortality in Bavaria) which showed for the first time the importance of the nursery pathway in spread of Phytophthora spp. to natural ecosystems; (4) first demonstration of the interaction between invasive Phytophthora pathogens and climatic extremes triggering a large-scale epidemic forest decline (Fagus sylvatica); (5) the detection and description of more than 30 new Phytophthora species and of the new genus Nothophytophthora; (6) the detection of the origin of Phytophthora ramorum in Japan and Vietnam.
 Stations in his professional career were the Technical University of Munich, the Bavarian State Institute of Forestry, the Centre for Phytophthora Science and Management (Murdoch University, Australia), the University of Extremadura (Plasencia, Spain), and the University of Algarve (Faro, Portugal).

-TJ cooperated with many international research groups on a wide range of Phytophthora topics and conducted research in 16 countries of Europe, in Australia, in North and South America, in Taiwan and Vietnam.
-TJ participated in 18 national and 4 international research projects in 11 countries.
+TJ cooperated with many international research groups on a wide range of Phytophthora topics and conducted research in 17 countries of Europe, in Australia, in North and South America, in Indonesia, Japan, Taiwan and Vietnam.
+TJ participated in 20 national and 4 international research projects in 12 countries.
 Recently, he was the Principal Investigator of the exploratory project QuerResist Screening of Asian oak species for potential resistance to Phytophthora spp., funded by the Portuguese Foundation for Science and Technology (FCT), and coordinated the Working Group ‘Detection and early warning of fungal and oomycete pathogens’ in the European BiodivERsA R&D project RESIPATH.

 - Jung, T., Cooke, D.E.L., Blaschke, H., Duncan, J.M., Osswald, W. 1999: Phytophthora quercina sp. nov., causing root rot of European oaks.
 Mycological Research 103: 785-798.